dezanche/LinacSimPy/README.md

 ![LinacSimPy windows](/resources/images/LinacSimPy_collage.png)

 # Running LinacSimPy
-LinacSimPy is supplied as Python source code to ensure it's portable.
+LinacSimPy is supplied as Python source code to ensure it is compact, portable and can be modified.
 Despite not being an executable, it's *very easy* to install and should run on anything that can run Python.

 ## Requirements
 LinacSimPy requires Python 3.* and has been tested under both Windows and Linux.
 It uses several standard packages that are listed in `requirements.txt`.